Skip to content

 The environment configuration is where you tell Speakr which AI services to use and how to connect to them.
 Download the appropriate environment template based on your transcription service choice.
 This template contains all the configuration variables with helpful comments explaining each setting.

-Now edit the .env file to add your API keys and customize the settings.
-The configuration is organized into logical sections.
-First, configure the text generation model that powers summaries, titles, and chat features.
+Now configure the text generation model that powers summaries, titles, and chat features.
 OpenRouter is recommended here because it provides access to multiple AI models at competitive prices, but you can use any OpenAI-compatible service:

 TEXT_MODEL_BASE_URL=https://openrouter.ai/api/v1